Stock market today: Wall Street drifts higher, marking 4th winning week for S&P 500

 “This is the market thinking we’re going to muddle along and then the Fed is going to get out of the driver's seat: The Fed is going to cut rates, and we're going to power into 2024," Agati said.
 “And I think that's awfully delusional.”

-She says rates could climb higher than Wall Street expects and stay high for longer than investors are planning around because inflation has remained too stubbornly high.
+She says rates could climb higher than Wall Street expects and stay high for longer than investors are forecasting because inflation has remained too stubbornly high.

 The wide expectations among traders is that the Fed will hold interest rates steady at its meeting next week.
 If it does, that will be the first meeting where the Fed hasn't hiked rates in more than a year.
 After that, the widespread bet is that the Fed may hike one more time in July before going on hold or even cutting rates by the end of the year.

-Elsewhere on Wall Street, Adobe rose another 4% to add to its 5% leap from the day before, when it announced a new artificial-intelligence offering for businesses.
-It joined a frenzy around AI that has sent a select group of stocks soaring, such as Nvdia's 166.6% surge so far this year.
+Elsewhere on Wall Street, Adobe rose another 3.4% to add to its 5% leap from the day before following its announcement of a new artificial-intelligence offering for businesses.
+It joined a frenzy around AI that has sent a select group of stocks soaring, such as a 165% surge for chipmaker Nvidia so far this year.

 Proponents say AI will be the next revolution to remake the economy, while critics say it’s inflating the next bubble.

-In the bond market, the yield on the 10-year Treasury was holding steady at 3.72%.
+In the bond market, the yield on the 10-year Treasury rose to 3.74% from 3.72% late Thursday.
 It helps set rates for mortgages and other important loans.

 ________